mcfitzgerald/action-build-eleventy/README.md

 ```

-While I wrote the action, the project template is a complete rip from the template made available at: https://github.com/actions/typescript-action.git
+While I wrote the action, the project template is a complete rip from the template made available at: https://github.com/actions/typescript-action.git.

 The build-test workflow is accurate and tests whether or not 11ty tries to build this action's repo.
-The test ins __tests__ is a dummy.
+The test in `__tests__` is a dummy.